nathan-gardner/SECON2023Robot/Reports/Experimentation.md

 possible points for delivering 100% of the correct food chips to both the manatees and alligators.

 ### **Fireworks:**
 - Shall design an autonomous robot that will be able to flip a switch from left to right.

+(**ADD FIREWORKS FLIP SWITCH VIDEO**)

 - Shall design an animated fireworks MPEG video and write a Python script that will play the video when activated by the switch.

+This fireworks video was created, and won second place in a separate competition for most creative fireworks video.
+It was judged based on creativity and school spirit.

 ### **Chassis:**
 - Chassis will be designed with an aluminum frame.
 Alu-